sudox-history/cobra-converter/README.md

-# msgpack-converter
+# cobra-converter
-Simple utility to convert JSON to MsgPack (and back)
+Simple utility to convert JSON to Cobra (and back)

 ### Setup and run
 Just run following commands: